ROOT™ Periodontal & Implant Centers

 Serving the Greater Dallas Fort Worth Metro

-Patients who have an excessive amount of gum tissue (gummy smile) may be good candidates for a crown lengthening procedure, which involves removing a small amount of gum and bone.
-Doing so exposes more of the tooth or teeth, thereby reducing the appearance of a gummy smile.
+Patients with excessive gum tissue (a gummy smile) may be good candidates for a crown lengthening procedure.
+This procedure involves removing a small amount of gum tissue in order to expose more of the tooth (or teeth)—reducing the appearance of a gummy smile.

 Crown Lengthening Serving the Greater Dallas Fort Worth Metro